campbell17/campbell17-v2/journal/draft-untitled.md

 ---
 layout: post
 category: writing
-title: "Moments on Monday Morning 1"
+title: "Just a Moment 1"
 subtitle: "A series of vignettes apropos of nothing."
 date: '2024-01-13'
 draft: true